-On February 5, 2020, the Company closed a non-brokered private placement, raising gross proceeds of \$1,250 through the issuance of 7,812,500 units at a price of \$0.16 per unit.
-Each unit is comprised of one common share of Columbus Gold, and a half warrant.
-Each full warrant entitles the holder, on exercise, to purchase one common share of Columbus Gold at a price of \$0.24, for a period of 18 months from the closing date of the private placement.
+On February 5, 2020, the Company closed a non-brokered private placement, raising gross proceeds of \$1,250 through the issuance of 7,812,500 units at a price of \$0.16 per unit (the "February 2020 Private Placement").
+Each unit is comprised of one common share of Orea, and a half warrant.
+Each full warrant entitles the holder, on exercise, to purchase one common share of Orea at a price of \$0.24, for a period of 18 months from the closing date of the private placement.
+The proceeds of the private placement were used for exploration and general working capital purposes.
+The February 2020 Private Placement was fully subscribed by OCIM Finance.

-On October 23, 2019, the Company closed the first tranche of a private placement (the "Sandstorm Private Placement") fully subscribed by Sandstorm Gold Ltd. ("Sandstorm"), raising gross proceeds of \$1,250 through the issuance of 7,812,500 common shares of Columbus, at a price of \$0.16 per share and granting to Sandstorm a 0.5% net smelter returns royalty from Columbus' ownership interest on gold production from the Maripa gold project in French Guiana, if and when Columbus earns its interest in the project, and increasing up to 1% depending on Columbus' interest in the project.
-No finders' fees have been paid in connection with this private placement.
-The proceeds of the private placement will be used for exploration and general working capital purposes.
+On October 23, 2019, the Company closed the first tranche of a private placement (the "Sandstorm Private Placement") fully subscribed by Sandstorm Gold Ltd. ("Sandstorm"), raising gross proceeds of \$1,250 through the issuance of 7,812,500 common shares of Orea, at a price of \$0.16 per share and granting to Sandstorm a 0.5% net smelter returns royalty from Orea's ownership interest on gold production from the Maripa gold project in French Guiana, if and when Orea earns its interest in the project, and increasing up to 1% depending on Orea's interest in the project.
+The proceeds of the private placement have been used for exploration and general working capital purposes.
+The Sandstorm Private Placement was closed on January 31, 2020, with only the first tranche completed as there remained outstanding conditions to be satisfied to proceed with the closing of the second tranche.
+Orea and Sandstorm have mutually agreed to consider an additional investment by Sandstorm in the Company once these conditions have been met.